Department of Chemistry

 B.S. in Chemistry,

-My entire research was focused generally on materials chemistry on Fuel Cells catalysts and water gas shift reaction catalysts (layered double hydroxides), design of monodisperse particles and rheology of ceramics and polymers.
+My entire research has been focused generally on materials chemistry on Fuel Cells catalysts and water gas shift reaction catalysts (layered double hydroxides), design of monodisperse particles and rheology of ceramics and polymers.

 At William Paterson University, my research program is focused on